Property Market

 The redder the area ... the quicker house prices have grown in that suburb.

-Which Queenstown suburbs have the highest yields?
+Which suburbs in the Queenstown property market have the highest yields?

 Gross yields vary widely depending on which suburb you chose to investigate.